Nordix/hiredis-cluster/README.md

 See `examples/using_cmake_separate/build.sh` or
 `examples/using_cmake_externalproject/build.sh` for alternative CMake builds.

+### Extend the list of supported commands

+The list of commands and the position of the first key in the command line is defined in `cmddef.h` which is included in this repo.
+It has been generated using the JSON files describing the syntax of each command in the Redis repository, which makes sure hiredis-cluster supports all commands in Redis, at least in terms of cluster routing.
+To add support for custom commands defined in Redis modules, you can regenerate `cmddef.h` using the script `gencommands.py`.
+Use the JSON files from Redis and any additional files on the same format as arguments to the script.
+For details, see the comments inside `gencommands.py`.

 ### Alternative build using Makefile directly

 When a simpler build setup is preferred a provided Makefile can be used directly